NSMau/swift-book-es/TSPL.docc/LanguageGuide/AdvancedOperators.md

-In many simple cases, you can ask Swift to provide synthesized implementations of the equivalence operators for you, as described in <doc:Protocols#Adoptando-Un-Protocolo-Mediante-Una-Implementación-Sintetizada>.
+In many simple cases, you can ask Swift to provide synthesized implementations of the equivalence operators for you, as described in <doc:Protocols#Adoptando-un-protocolo-mediante-una-implementación-sintetizada>.

-## Operadores Personalizados
+## Operadores personalizados

 You can declare and implement your own *custom operators* in addition to the standard operators provided by Swift.